CDonnerer/xgboost-distribution/README.rst

 After fitting, we can predict the parameters of the distribution for new data.
-This will return a namedtuple of numpy arrays for each parameter of the
+This will return a namedtuple of numpy arrays for each parameter of the distribution (note that we use scipy naming conventions for the parameters, e.g.
-distribution:
+`scipy.stats.norm`_):

 .. code-block:: python

       preds = model.predict(X_test)
-      mean, scale = preds.mean, preds.scale
+      mean, std = preds.loc, preds.scale

 NGBoost performance comparison
 ===============================

 ``XGBDistribution`` follows the method shown in the `NGBoost`_ library, namely using natural gradients to estimate the parameters of the distribution.

 Below, we show a performance comparison of the `NGBoost`_ ``NGBRegressor`` and ``XGBDistribution`` models, using the Boston Housing dataset and a normal distribution (similar hyperparameters).
 We note that while the performance of the two models is essentially identical, XGBDistribution is **50x faster** (timed on both fit and predict steps).

+Note that the speed-up will decrease with dataset size, as it is ultimately limited by the natural gradient computation (via `LAPACK gesv`_, which scales with O(N^3)), with 1m rows of data ``XGBDistribution`` is still 10x faster than ``NGBRegressor``.

 .. image:: https://raw.githubusercontent.com/CDonnerer/xgboost-distribution/main/imgs/performance_comparison.png
           :align: center